GledsonAfonso/GledsonAfonso/README.md

 # Hey!
 Welcome to my page! 👋

 I'm Gledson Afonso, I'm 29 years old and 5 of those years where dedicated to this wonderful career in Software Development as a Back-end developer.
-I am current
+I am currently studying the Front-end stack to become a Fullstack developer.

 ## Some more things about me